greensky00/avltree/README.md

 Estimated the throughput compared to RB-tree implementation in Linux kernel source code archive and 'set' in STL.
 Total 10M key-value pairs are used on a machine equipped with i7-3770 CPU (3.4GHz, 4-core 8-thread).
 The results are averaged over 5 runs, discarding the maximum and the minimum values.

-Overall, AVL-tree is up to 3x faster than STL set (or map).
+Overall, this AVL-tree implementation is up to 3x faster than STL set (or map).

 * Throughput (absolute number)